SQL injection UNION attacks

 In this example, you can retrieve the contents of the

 ' UNION SELECT username, password FROM users--

-Of course, the crucial information needed to perform this attack is that there is a table called
+In order to perform this attack, you need to know that there is a table called

 users with two columns called

 password.
-Without this information, you would be left trying to guess the names of tables and columns.
-In fact, all modern databases provide ways of examining the database structure, to determine what tables and columns it contains.
+Without this information, you would have to guess the names of the tables and columns.
+All modern databases provide ways to examine the database structure, and determine what tables and columns they contain.

 Retrieving multiple values within a single column

-You can easily retrieve multiple values together within this single column by concatenating the values together, ideally including a suitable separator to let you distinguish the combined values.
+You can retrieve multiple values together within this single column by concatenating the values together.
+You can include a separator to let you distinguish the combined values.
 For example, on Oracle you could submit the input: